-As great as the cobbler was at the restaurant, I was fonder of my grandmother’s cobbler, especially the crust.
-It’s not a fancy crust with oats and nuts; it’s more of a shortbread style.
+As great as the crisp was at the restaurant, I was fonder of my grandmother’s crisp, especially the crust.
+It’s not a fancy crust with oats and nuts; it’s more of a shortbread/biscuit cobbler style.
 That summer while I was working, I went to Whidbey Island to visit my grandparents and family and we needed a good dessert to feed the masses.
 On the property there are a lot of fruit trees and since they live on a bluff that was usually covered in blackberry vines we had plenty of berries.
 Being early summer, the stone fruit wasn’t ready and the apples were far from it, but the pears were perfect!
 I picked a few of those and sent my younger cousins out to pick the black berries.
-My new favorite cobbler was born!
-I personally love pears so I make this cobbler more often then just an apple or blackberry now.
+My new favorite crisp was born!
+I personally love pears so I make this crisp more often then just an apple or blackberry now.

 3 Bartlett Pears (or Bosc, or green Anjou), peeled, cored and diced